 The typical application rate of the material is approximately 100 square feet per gallon.
-Prior to application of the monomer, the State Materials Office will determine the final production application rate based on the internal characteristics of the cracks as determined from Contractor supplied cores that the Engineer approves as being representative of the overall cracking conditions.
+Prior to application of the monomer, the SMO will approve the final production application rate based on the internal characteristics of the cracks as determined from Contractor supplied cores that the Engineer approves as being representative of the overall cracking conditions.